jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 <h4>Traveling salesman</h4>

 We've touched on the traveling salesman problem (TSP) already, way back in +@sec:tsp.
-This is the famous problem where you have a list of cities to visit and need to find the shortest possible path that leads you through every city before returning to your starting point.
+This is the famous problem where a salesman has a list of cities to visit and needs to find the shortest possible path that leads him through every city before returning to the starting point.

 To formalize things a bit, say the salesman needs to visit a list of $n$ cities, and the distances between any two cities $i,j\in\{1,\dots,n\}, i\neq j$ is known and denoted as $d_{ij}$[^symmetricTSP].
 We'll use binary variables $x_{ij}$ for each $i,j\in\{1,\dots,n\}, i\neq j$, with the interpretation that $x_{ij}=1$ if and only if the salesman chooses to travel directly from city $i$ to city $j$ as part of his path.
 A first attempt at this model might look like this: